 Rush Street Interactive has found a foothold in Virginia with opening the Rivers Casino Portsmouth in 2023.
 Rivers Portsmouth won’t be far from the Norfolk Resort, but there’s plenty of people to go around.
 Restaurants, bars, convention space, a luxurious hotel, and all the casino and sports betting action you could ask for are all in the area.
 Rivers is one of the premier names in casino gaming in the U.S. It has branded properties in several states including Pennsylvania, New York, and Illinois.
 Expect its online faction, BetRivers, to perform well in Virginia, too.

 Back in November 2021, Richmond residents voted against the construction of a new casino resort located in the city.
 The majority vote all but put the idea to rest, making Richmond the only city out of the five listed to reject the proposal.

 On January 20, 2022, the proposal was brought up for a second time and unanimously passed by the city council committee, with a goal in mind to get it on the ballots for November 2022.
-If they manage to do so, city counselors are determined to better explain the economic benefits to its residents and hopefully sway some votes.
+They failed to get it on the ballot for the fall of 2022, so 2023 may be the year they finally vote on it again.

 Betting at Sports Venues

 Virginia’s primary sports venues are also eligible to apply for and host sports betting on site.
 Since Virginia is lacking (for now) on the professional franchise front, the law also includes those that have headquarters or practice facilities in the state.
 This extension allows the local NFL (Washington Commanders) and MLS (DC United) franchises to get involved.